Evolution of insects: Theories

 The water-skimming theory suggests that skimming on the water surface is the origin of insect flight.
-This theory is based on the fact that what may be the first fossil insects, the Devonian Rhyniognatha hirsti—though it may be closer to the myriapods, is thought to have possessed wings, even though the insects' closest evolutionary ties are with crustaceans, which are aquatic.
+This theory is based on the fact that what may be the first fossil insects, the Devonian Rhyniognatha hirsti, are thought to have possessed wings.
+However, they may be closer to the myriapods, whereas insects' closest evolutionary ties are with crustaceans, which are aquatic.

 Life cycle

 Mayflies

 Another primitive trait of the mayflies are the subimago; no other insects have this winged yet sexually immature stage.
 A few specialized species have females with no subimago, but retain the subimago stage for males.

 The reasons the subimago still exists in this order could be that there has never been enough selection pressure to get rid of it; it also seems specially adapted to do the transition from water to air.

 The male genitalia are not fully functional at this point.
 One reason for this could be that the modification of the abdominal appendages into male copulation organs emerged later than the evolution of flight.
 This is indicated by the fact that dragonflies have a different copulation organ than other insects.

 As we know, in mayflies the nymphs and the adults are specialized for two different ways of living; in the water and in the air.
 The only stage (instar) between these two is the subimago.
 In more primitive fossil forms, the preadult individuals had not just one instar but numerous ones (while the modern subimago do not eat, older and more primitive species with a subimagos were probably feeding in this phase of life too as the lines between the instars were much more diffuse and gradual than today).
 Adult form was reached several moults before maturity.
 They probably did not have more instars after becoming fully mature.
 This way of maturing is how Apterygota do it, which moult even when mature, but not winged insects.

 Modern mayflies have eliminated all the instars between imago and nymph, except the single instar called subimago, which is still not (at least not in the males) fully sexually mature.
 The other flying insects with incomplete metamorphosis (Exopterygota) have gone a little further and completed the trend; here all the immature structures of the animal from the last nymphal stage are completed at once in a single final moult.
 The more advanced insects with larvae and complete metamorphosis (Endopterygota) have gone even further.
 An interesting theory is that the pupal stage is actually a strongly modified and extended stage of subimago, but so far it is nothing more than a theory.
 There are some insects within the Exopterygota, thrips and whiteflies (Aleyrodidae), who have evolved pupae-like stages too.